-The program involved special settlements for what Dr. Davies termed "failures of (tuberculosis) treatm en t".
-This particularly intrigued us since the staff involved in rehabilitation work here already knew about the famous Papworth Settlement in England which had been set up years ago to provide employment (under the watchful eye of tious over a long period of time.
+The program involved special settlements for what Dr. Davies termed "failures of (tuberculosis) treatm e n t".
+This particularly intrigued us since the staff involved in rehabilitation work here already knew about the famous Papworth Settlement in England which had been set up years ago to provide employment (under the watchful eye of the doctor) for "discharged" TB patients who were too unwell to compete in urban industry.